carpentries-lab/good-enough-practices/episodes/03-software.md

         -v         = verbose
         -w size    = image width/height in pixels (typically 480-800)
         -h         = show help message

+The reader doesn't need to know what all these words mean for a comment to be useful.
+This comment tells the reader what words they need to look up: fuzzing, blobs, and so on.

 > ## Writing helpful explanatory comments